ragsden/docs/sources/start.rst

     We realize that most people do not want to give write access to their repo.
 However, we need write permissions to add deploy keys to your repos for our webhooks to work.
 We do not touch anything else in the repo.

-You are now ready to create builds on Shippable!
+You are now ready to build and test with Shippable!

 -------

 **Step 2** : Enable CI for repos
 ---------------------------------------

-After logging in, you will see 'Repositories' on the right sidebar.
-Find or search for your product in the list, and click the **Enable** button.
+After logging in, you will see 'Repositories' on the right sidebar of your dashboard.
+Find or search for your repository in the list, and click the **Enable** button.
 Now, whenever you push a commit to your GitHub repo, Shippable will build that project as long as you have a shippable.yml (or .travis.yml) at the root of your repository.

 -------